c-sharp-functional/c-sharp-functional/README.md

 Using Farity should feel much like just using C#.
 It is intuitive, practical, functional C#.
 We're not re-introducing Tuples, we're not borrowing consed lists, we're not porting over all of the Clojure or Haskell or F# functions.

 Our basic data structures are POCOs, and our usual collections are IEnumerables (usually Lists).
-We also keep other native features of C#, such as static type checking and conventions for naming functions.
+We also keep other native features of C#, such as static type checking, deferred exection in IEnumerables, and conventions for naming functions.

 Functional programming is in good part about immutable objects and side-effect free functions.
 While Farity does not _enforce_ this, it enables such style to be as frictionless as possible.